// Experiences

 Other work I did includes:

-- A complete rewrite of internal libraries into TypeScript
+- Executed a complete rewrite of core internal libraries into TypeScript, improving developer velocity and reducing runtime type errors.

 My workflow stack here was: React, Typescript, Excel, Node JS;